 However, an employer could breach their duty of care causing an employee to sustain an injury.
 This could result in them making an industrial accident compensation claim.

-Industrial injury claims are the same as personal injury claims in that there are three basic principles:
+Industrial injury claims must meet the personal injury claims criteria:

 - Firstly, you need to highlight that the third party in question (in this case, your employer) owed you a duty of care.